 This course focuses on the effect of systemic and oral diseases related to ADT care.
 Students learn to prioritize and modify treatment plans to meet patient needs.
 Students implement a comprehensive, patient-centered, problem-solving approach to clinical assessment and treatment planning.
 Students develop critical thinking and clinical judgment in consideration of socio-cultural, familial, environmental, and developmental influences across the lifespan.
 Topics include epidemiology, health-promotion, disease-prevention, and the management of common oral health problems.
-Case-based studies and initial exposure to clinical patient care are incorporated status and pharmacological report.
+Case-based studies and initial exposure to clinical patient care are incorporated

+DENH 620 - Principles of Pharmacology and Medical Emergencies (3 credits)

+This blended/hybrid course is designed to prepare the Masters of Science Advanced Dental Therapy (MSADT) student with the pharmacology knowledge and skill necessary to think critically when providing patient-centered care.
+Effective care begins with sorting through the patient's medical/dental health status and pharmacological report.
 Based on a comprehensive analysis, the student will discern appropriate treatment modifications and necessary drug prescriptions/interventions to ensure optimal and safe patient care.
 Drug classes, pharmacologic effects, adverse reactions, drug contraindications and interactions will be addressed practically and reinforced through case-based learning.

-DENH 620 - Pharmacological Principles in Practice (3 credits)

-This blended/hybrid course is designed to prepare the Masters of Science Advanced Dental Therapy (MSADT) student with the pharmacology knowledge and skill necessary to think critically when providing patient-centered care.
-Effective care begins with sorting through the patient's medical/dental health